-The plan has been prepared using the BRIXX modelling software and largely pre-dates the full impact of Covid-19 which started in March 2020.
+The plan has been prepared using the BRIXX modelling software and largely pre-dates the full impact of Covid-19, some of which was favourable to lower spending on management, administrative and reactive maintenance.

-The 30 Year Financial Plan can be found in Appendix 8.
+The 30 Year Financial Plan can be found in Appendix 7.